interviewcrew/hub/prompt_plan.md

 ### Prompt 9.1: Basic Interviewer View Page

-1. Create a public-facing (or minimally protected) Next.js page, e.g., `src/app/interview/[interviewSessionId]/page.tsx`.
+1. Create a public-facing (or minimally protected) Next.js page, e.g., `src/app/interview/[interviewId]/page.tsx`.
-   - The `interviewSessionId` could be the ID of an `InterviewAssignment` record.
-For MVP, let's assume it's the `interviewAssignmentId`.
+   - The `interviewId` is the ID of an `interviews` record.
 2. On this page:
-   - Fetch the `InterviewAssignment` details using `interviewSessionId`.
+   - Fetch the `Interview` details using `interviewId`.
+   - If an assignment exists for this interview, fetch the `InterviewAssignment` details.
-   - Fetch related `Candidate` and `InterviewStep` information.
+   - Fetch related `CandidateApplication` and `InterviewStep` information.
    - Display Candidate Name, Job Title, Interview Step Name/Type.
-   - Prominently display an iframe or a link to the `InterviewAssignment.resourceUrl` for the interviewer to view the assignment.
+   - Prominently display an iframe or a link to the `InterviewAssignment.resourceUrl` if it exists.
 3. Use basic styling (shadcn/ui if easily applicable, but focus on functionality).

 ### Prompt 9.2: Evaluation Form and Submission API

-1. On the Interviewer View page (`src/app/interview/[interviewSessionId]/page.tsx`):
+1. On the Interviewer View page (`src/app/interview/[interviewId]/page.tsx`):
    - Add an evaluation form (using shadcn/ui `Form`, `Textarea`, `Input`).
    - The form should allow the interviewer to select the format (`structured_json` or `drive_doc`).
    - Fields:
      - Based on format selection, show either a "structured data" input (e.g., textarea) or a "Drive Doc URL" input.
      - "Outcome" (Select: 'Strong Hire', 'Hire', 'Fail', 'Hold').
-     - "Recording URL" (input, text, optional).
+     - A field for `evaluatorId` (for MVP, could be a hidden input or simple text input; in future, it would come from interviewer auth).
    - "Submit Evaluation" button.
 2. Create a Next.js API route `POST /api/evaluations`.
-   - Request body should match the `createEvaluationSchema`.
+   - Request body should match the `createEvaluationSchema` (e.g., `interviewId`, `evaluatorId`, `outcome`, etc.).
    - This endpoint should:
      - Validate the input using `createEvaluationSchema`.
      - Create an `Evaluation` record in the database.